Livefyre/livefyre-gigya-example/README.md

 ####DEPENDENCY LIST:####
-There is nothing to do here, but take note perhaps
+There isn't really anything to do here, but take note perhaps, unless your PHP version doesn't include the necessary extensions

 SERVER: